Sex Crime Defense Lawyers in Los Angeles

 Tier 3 offenders, however, are required to stay on the registry for life.
 Tier 3 offenders may only be removed in very rare exceptions, such as after receiving a governor’s pardon, and doing so can prove quite difficult.

-It’s Important to Fight Your Charges Aggressively
+Fight Your Los Angeles Sex Crime Charges Aggressively

 Registering as a sex offender can impact your life for decades.
 It is important to understand your rights and get the best defense possible.
-When you come to Werksman Jackson & Quinn LLP, our highly skilled team of Los Angeles sex defense attorneys will provide you with the best legal counsel available.
+When you come to Werksman Jackson & Quinn LLP, our highly skilled team of Los Angeles sex crime defense attorneys will provide you with the best legal counsel available.

 While we can work with you to secure a certificate of rehabilitation, which will allow you to end your obligation to register as a sex offender, the best way to avoid the registry is to avoid being convicted of a crime in the first place.
 Our goal is to get your charges reduced, or to avoid charges altogether.
 But if need be, we will see your case all the way through to appeal.